 Who is it recommended for?

-The New Relic platform is offered as a single product, which means you get all of the units on it.
-Not every business will need all of the services on the platform.
+The New Relic platform is offered as a single product, which means you get all of the units on it, but not every business will need all of the services on the platform.
 However, there is a Free Tier offered to everyone, including buyers who pay for extra capacity.

 Pros: